pmean/build-website/text/06/TensionScienceEthics.md

 > from \"placebos are never acceptable when an active control is
 > available\" to \"placebo surgery is an acceptable research option.\"
 >
-> A good starting point for this debate is the  International Conference
+> A good starting point for this debate is the<U+FFFD> International Conference
 > on Harmonization (ICH) report E-10 which discusses the use of placebos
 > and various alternative designs in great detail.
 The big advantage of
 > knowing ICH E-10 inside and out is that it is an authoritative summary